morszulski/ThreadExample/README.md

 # ThreadRepository

-just simple example of reading config from xml and running thread pool
+just simple example of reading config from xml and running thread pool.